 ~/.claude/exactly, but only contains the four shared entries:

 The deny-by-defaultconfigs/claude/.claude/ ├── .gitignore # deny-by-default allowlist ├── CLAUDE.md ├── agents/ ├── commands/ └── skills/.gitignoreinside the package is the safety net: anything new Claude Code writes here will not be tracked unless explicitly re-included.
-Sessions can't leak through, even if someone runs a future Claude Code session pointing into this directory by mistake. - Stow runs with
+Sessions can't leak through, even if a future Claude Code session points into this directory by mistake. - Stow runs with

 --no-folding.
-By default stow does "tree folding" — if a target directory doesn't already exist, stow creates a single symlink for the whole folder.
-That's exactly the failure mode we wanted to prevent.--no-foldingforces stow to create one symlink per leaf, so~/.claude/stays a real directory that Claude Code can write into. - Conflicts are resolved per-item, not per-folder.
+By default stow does "tree folding" — if a target directory doesn't already exist, it creates a single symlink for the whole folder.
+That's the exact failure mode I wanted to prevent.--no-foldingforces stow to create one symlink per leaf, so~/.claude/stays a real directory that Claude Code can write into. - Conflicts are resolved per-item, not per-folder.
 If

-~/.claude/skills/already exists as a real folder with personal skills, we move that one folder to~/.claude/skills.backup-<timestamp>and let stow create the symlink.
-We never touch~/.claude/itself.
+~/.claude/skills/already exists as a real folder with personal skills, I move that one folder to~/.claude/skills.backup-<timestamp>and let stow create the symlink.
+I never touch~/.claude/itself.
 The whole-folder backup is the most dangerous wrong default in this kind of tool, and it's the one most stow tutorials show first.

 The bootstrap problem, and how to test it without fear

-There is one moment in this kind of system where you can do real damage: the first time you run the sync command on your own ~/.claude/.
-By definition you can't unit-test it against the live folder without risking the folder you're trying to test against.
+Back to the moment I stopped the stow command halfway through.
+The reason I stopped is exactly the same reason this kind of tool is dangerous: the first time you run it, you cannot unit-test it against the live folder without risking the folder you're trying to test against.
+By definition.

 The trick is a fake $HOME: